cesswhite/landinuxt/content/instructions.md

-# Landinuxt: Build Landing Pages Effortlessly with Nuxt Components 🚀

-**Landinuxt** provides pre-built, copy-paste components to help you create stunning landing pages in no time, fully integrated with the **Nuxt ecosystem**.
+**LandiNuxt** provides pre-built, copy-paste components to help you create stunning landing pages in no time, fully integrated with the **Nuxt ecosystem**.
 Our components rely heavily on **Nuxt UI v3**, so it's crucial to install it for proper functionality.

-## Requirements 📋
+## Requirements

 ### Key Technologies: